-A workshop approach is adopted in Commerce/Economics Lectures and Tutorials with the students playing an active part in the interpretations of the Junior Commerce and Senior Economics Syllabi.
+A workshop approach is adopted in lectures and tutorials with the students playing an active part in the interpretations of the Junior Commerce and Senior Economics Syllabuses.
 The technological revolution has resulted in dramatic changes to our society and these changes are particularly pertinent to the teaching of Commerce and Economics.
 The tutorials give students a practical guide as to how lessons should be presented to take account of the mixed ability levels of their classes.
-The most recent innovations in presenting materials are explored, with the emphasis being on the relationship between ability level, student motivation and teacher effectiveness.
+The most recent innovations in presenting materials are explored, the emphasis being on the relationship between ability level, student motivation and teacher effectiveness.
 Forays into the local community are undertaken in an attempt to develop in the beginning teacher an appreciation of the resources of the community.